Wyoming vs. Hawaii NCAA Football Odds, Plays and Insights | November 27, 2021

 Hawaii Stats and Trends

-- The Rainbow Warriors have covered the spread once this season when underdogs by 10 points or more (in four chances).
+- This season, the Rainbow Warriors have just one ATS win in four games as an underdog of 10 points or more.

-- Hawaii's games this season have hit the over on four of 11 set point totals (36.4%).
+- Hawaii has hit the over in 36.4% of its opportunities this season (four times in 11 games with a set point total).

-- Hawaii is 3-3 against the spread and 5-2 overall in games when it puts up more than 21.1 points.
+- Hawaii is 3-3 against the spread and 5-2 overall in games when it scores more than 21.1 points.

 - The Rainbow Warriors rack up 64.3 more yards per game (397.9) than the Cowboys allow per outing (333.6).

-- In games that Hawaii picks up more than 333.6 yards, the team is 4-4 against the spread and 5-4 overall.
+- When Hawaii amasses more than 333.6 yards, the team is 4-4 against the spread and 5-4 overall.

-- The Rainbow Warriors have turned the ball over 14 more times (27 total) than the Cowboys have forced a turnover (13) this season.
+- The Rainbow Warriors have turned the ball over 27 times this season, 14 more turnovers than the Cowboys have forced (13).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.